harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 PIE-4981

-When we click on “Run” button in pipeline studio, if the pipeline has runtime inputs, we have the option to create an input set on the fly while running the pipeline.
+When we click on "Run" button in pipeline studio, if the pipeline has runtime inputs, we have the option to create an input set on the fly while running the pipeline.
 Currently, a user can save the input set into a separate branch from the pipeline.
-This creates a bad UX in that while running the pipeline, if input set is in a different branch, it’ll fail.- To resolve this issue, we have decided to disable “Commit to a new branch” for input sets.Note: This is only from the “Run Pipeline” dialog and not the “Input Sets” tab at the header.
+This creates a bad UX in that while running the pipeline, if input set is in a different branch, it'll fail.- To resolve this issue, we have decided to disable "Commit to a new branch" for input sets.
+Note: This is only from the "Run Pipeline" dialog and not the "Input Sets" tab at the header.
 From there, user can commit in any branch they like.

 PIE-5018